Frameworks › OWASP

 OWASP Top 10 for Agentic Applications 2026

-The OWASP Top 10 for Agentic Applications 2026 defines 10 risk categories (ASI-01 through ASI-10) for autonomous AI agents.
-ConstantX evaluations produce empirical evidence for these categories through targeted adversarial scenarios, each traced to a documented threat model entry.
+The OWASP Top 10 for Agentic Applications 2026 defines 10 risk categories (ASI-01 through ASI-10) for agentic systems.
+This page is a crosswalk from ConstantX threat artifacts and named engagements to those categories.

 Coverage Status